vagelisIlias/mecom/README.md

 ![](example-images/exampleImage_5.png)

-The Vendor dashboard once have been approved from admin
+The Vendor dashboard has been approved by the admin

 ![](example-images/exampleImage_6.png)